 Initially the TGO will be in a highly elliptical orbit; this will be changed ideally to a 400km x 400km in December by slowing the TGO down by “dipping” into the atmosphere of Mars.
 Initial “dips” will be small and effects on the spacecraft will be carefully monitored.
-The TGO will then continue then continue to send data from its scientific payload for a minimum of one Martian year (687 Earth days).
+The TGO will then continue to send data from its scientific payload for a minimum of one Martian year (687 Earth days).

 This is a fascinating project with a 2020 mission lander currently in development and production.

 In 1947 fruit flies were sent into space to study the effects of radiation, then it was a monkey called Albert.

 But the first animal to go into orbit was a dog, travelling on board Soviet Sputnik 2 in 1957.
 Sadly the dog died during the flight.
 Her name was Laika and there is a memorial to her in Moscow.
 Her flight enabled scientists to understand the effects of space travel.